 Referees should avoid personal aggression and harsh language in their assessment.
 They should not contact the authors of the article they are reviewing.

-- Please include full contact information-corresponding author’s name, e-mail address, telephone and fax numbers and full postal address.
+- Please include in the Title Page full contact information-corresponding author’s name, e-mail address, telephone and fax numbers and full postal address.

-- The ORCID number of each autor should be written below author names and institutions at the first page.
+- The ORCID number of each autor should be written below author names and institutions at the Title Page.

 - The manuscript (title, summary, text, figures, tables, formulas, references) needs to be saved into a single file.
 Please insert tables, figures and formulas where you want to appear in the manuscript.

 - Articles submitted to the journal must not have been published or submitted for publication elsewhere.
 Revised and accepted manuscripts by referees cannot be withdrawn.

 - If original manuscripts supported from any Institution as a research project, it should be written with the name of the funding source and project number in Acknowledgement.

 - Manuscripts submitted to the journal should be screened with an anti-plagiarism software in order to determine the similarity ratio and the full report of the program should be submitted to the journal with the manuscript.

 - For animal experiments and clinical trials, authors must indicate the approvals of the relevant regulatory authorities or local ethical committees.
 The name of the institution and ethical approval number should be given.
 Related document of ethical approval should be scanned and submitted with the manuscript.
 For plant materials, herbarium address, number, and name and surname of the person who identified the plant materials should be given.

 - Copyright Transfer Form and Author Checklist should be filled in and sent with the article.